cfagan93/GameEngine_StarTrek_ChrisFagan/README.md

 When the spaceship is moving towards a target and one of the ray collides with an object it will relay this to the spacehip making it move to avoid collision.

-I created 4 Vectors 3s which were each postion of the rays and where the postioning would be on the spaceship.
+I created four Vectors 3s which were each postion of the rays and where the postioning would be on the spaceship.
+I draw the rays so that i can visually see the rays.

+I create a serialized field with detection distance which creates the distance of the rays.
+This can be altered in the hireachy which helped me for testing purposes.